12 saved turns

 Why it fits

-Wake Up (Acoustic Version) by Alanis Morissette off Jagged Little Pill Acoustic (2015) stays related to Roadhouse Blues (Screamin' Ray Daniels a.k.a.
-Ray Manzarek On Vocals) by The Doors off The Soft Parade (50th Anniversary Deluxe Edition) (1969) through pop, but changes the pocket enough to matter.
-Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
+All The Things You Are by Thelonious Monk off The Complete Thelonious Monk At The It Club (1964) stays related to Roadhouse Blues (Screamin' Ray Daniels a.k.a.
+Ray Manzarek On Vocals) by The Doors off The Soft Parade (50th Anniversary Deluxe Edition) (1969) through jazz, but changes the pocket enough to matter.
+Reach for it when the set needs lift, conversation between parts, and something that can move without turning blunt.

 Track context